Judgment of Acquittal

 - at the close of the state’s evidence (after the prosecution “rests its case”);

-- at the close of all evidence (after the defense attorneys “rests its case”);
+- at the close of all evidence (after the criminal defense attorney “rests its case”);

 On appeal, the denial of a motion for judgment of acquittal will be reviewed by the higher court on a de novo basis.
 The test for the JOA is whether the evidence is legally sufficient after all conflicts in the evidence and reasonable inferences have been resolved in favor of the state or the verdict.